Live chat for sales can be an incredibly effective tactic. Of course, that’s why you’re here researching it!

 But here’s the thing:

-As 1:1 messaging has exploded in popularity, and the way people research and purchase products has evolved, live chat has become even more valuable.
+As 1:1 messaging has exploded in popularity, and the way people research and purchase products has evolved, live chat for sales has become even more valuable.

-Nowadays, it’s not just customer support reps using live chat.
-More and more sales reps are using live chat, too.
+Nowadays, it’s not just customer support reps using chat.
+More and more sales reps are using live chat for sales, too.

 Here at Drift, we’ve seen this shift happening first-hand.

-Why are they all so interested in live chat?
+Why are they all so interested in live chat for sales?
 Here’s what they tell us:

 - They want to book meetings and demos faster.